joegnis/ansible-provision/README.md

 ### Preparation on a Host Machine

 1. Make sure the user is the administrator and let it sudo without password.
-Add a line to the file opened by running `sudo visudo`:
+Add a line to the END of the file opened by running `sudo visudo`:

         username ALL=(ALL) NOPASSWD: ALL